U(1) CS Theory vs SL(2) CS Formulation: Boundary Theory and Wilson Line: Introduction

 \section{Introduction}

-The goal of the study of {\it emergent spacetime} is to obtain the bulk geometry from other equivalent descriptions.
+The goal of studying {\it emergent spacetime} is to obtain the bulk geometry from other equivalent descriptions.
 Since Einstein gravity theory is not renormalizable, people expect that Einstein gravity theory may not be a fundamental theory.
-The gravity theory should emerge from some fundamental theories.
-One promising approach is the {\it Holographic Principle} \cite{Bekenstein:1973ur, Bardeen:1973gs, Hawking:1974sw, tHooft:1993dmi, Susskind:1994vu}.
-This principle states that the physical degrees of freedom in Quantum Gravity is fully encoded by its boundary.
+One promising approach is the {\it Holographic Principle} \cite{Bekenstein:1973ur,Bardeen:1973gs,Hawking:1974sw,tHooft:1993dmi,Susskind:1994vu}.
+This principle states that the physical degrees of freedom in Quantum Gravity are all on its boundary.
 One candidate for perturbative Quantum Gravity, String Theory, provided a conjecture, the {\it Anti-de Sitter/Conformal Field Theory Correspondence} (AdS/CFT correspondence).
 String theory in the $(d+1)$-dimensional AdS manifold is dual to CFT$_{d}$.
-It is a surprising fact that a gravitational theory can be studied from a non-gravitational theory while being calculable and also realizable.
-The CFT becomes a probe of Emergent Spacetime.
-Furthermore, the Ryu-Takayanagi prescription shows that the surface with a minimum area (minimum surface) in AdS$_{d+1}$ contains the information of entanglement entropy in CFT$_d$ \cite{Ryu:2006bv, Ryu:2006ef}.
-Therefore, this seems to imply {\it Quantum Entanglement} generates the bulk spacetime at least at the classical level. \\
+It is a surprising fact that a gravitational theory is calculable.
+Furthermore, the Ryu-Takayanagi prescription shows that the surface with a minimum area (minimum surface) in AdS$_{d+1}$ contains the boundary information (entanglement entropy) \cite{Ryu:2006bv,Ryu:2006ef}.
+Therefore, this seems to imply {\it Quantum Entanglement} generates the bulk spacetime. \\

 The calculation of quantum entanglement quantities, in general, relies on the {\it $n$-sheet manifold} with the analytical continuation of $n$ \cite{Holzhey:1994we}, which is {\it hard} to calculate.
-The observation of the minimum surface provides a simplified way to study entanglement entropy \cite{Lewkowycz:2013nqa, Casini:2011kv}.
-However, to confirm the observation, it is necessary to perform a perturbation in a boundary theory to probe the quantum regime of bulk gravity theory \cite{Ma:2016deg, Ma:2016pah}.
+The minimum surface provides a simplified way to study entanglement entropy \cite{Lewkowycz:2013nqa,Casini:2011kv}.
+However, to confirm the observation, it is necessary to perform a perturbation in a boundary theory to probe the quantum regime of bulk gravity theory.
 To obtain {\it exact properties} in Quantum Entanglement, we study Chern-Simons (CS) Theory \cite{Elitzur:1989nr}. \\